MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ComplianceSearchAction.md

 ```

 ### -Preview
+In Security & Compliance Center PowerShell, this parameter requires the Preview role.
+By default, this role is assigned only to the eDiscovery Manager role group.

 The Preview switch specifies the action for the content search is to preview the results that match the search criteria.
 You don't need to specify a value with this switch.

-In the Security & Compliance Center, this parameter requires the Preview role.
-By default, the Preview role is assigned only to the eDiscovery Manager role group.

 ```yaml
 Type: SwitchParameter